-I am a Full Professor of Biological Physics and currently, I also act as Associate Head of the Physics Department (Equality, Diversity & Inclusion).
+I am a Full Professor of Biological Physics and currently, I also act as Associate Head of the Physics Department (for Equality, Diversity & Inclusion).
 I am also the proud (and busy) mother of two children.

 I work on physics at the interface of biology, nanotechnology, and information processing.
 I am an expert in atomic force microscopy of biological systems and I have a special interest in the role of mechanics in biology.

 My interest in matter at the nanometre scale led me from a PhD in Osaka University (Japan) on the physics of nanostructures, to biology.
 My multidisciplinary journey is a quest to interrogate how matter entangles itself with its environment, storing information in time and space, to create (or better to compute) complex structures (from the nanometre scale up) that are able to adapt, learn, reproduce and evolve to become “alive”.
-My main interest is in understanding the profound physical meaning of “biological shape”, so I study the physics of “biological growth” in diverse systems such as plants, and tumours.
+My main interest is in understanding the profound physical meaning of “biological shape”, so I study the physics of “biological growth and shape” in diverse systems such as plants, neural networks and tumours.